rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 ''''''''

 .. index:: T flag
-.. index:: Rewrite flag!T
+.. index:: Rewrite flags!T
-.. index:: Flag!T
+.. index:: Flags!T

 Sets the MIME type with which the resulting response will be sent.
 This has the same effect as the ``AddType`` directive.